US Layoffs Exceed 40 Mn But Some Are Returning To Work - UrduPoint

 The scale dwarfs even the worst week of the global financial crisis 12 years ago but is a decrease from the 2.44 million people who filed in the prior week.

-And the number of people actually receiving benefits, dropped in the week ended May 16 dropped by 3.86 million in the week ended May 16, the first decline since the pandemic's arrival and an indication that some people may be returning to work.
+And the number of people actually receiving benefits dropped by 3.86 million in the week ended May 16, the first decline since the pandemic's arrival and an indication that some people may be returning to work.

 Even so there are more than 21 million people relying on government payments, up from 1.7 million in the same week of 2019.